landing-ai/landingai-python/docs/user_guide/4_pipelines.md

 ```

-For more details on the operations supported on pipelines, go to `landingai.vision_pipeline.FrameSet`.
+For more details on the operations supported on pipelines, go to `landingai.pipeline.frameset.FrameSet`.